genglongling/FinAgent/README.md

 - 🚀 **(5) Agent 5**: Stock Prediction and Forecasting (new)
 - 🏗️ **(6) Agent 6**: Plot Generation (new)

-###  2) Adaptive Boosting
+###  2) Bagging
-   -
+   - We run **Bagging** algorithm on the above selected, 6 agents.
    - Adapts to unexpected changes in real-time.

 ---

-## 📅 3.
-Project Plan

-### 🔄 3.1 LLM Model Improvement on:

----

 ## ⚙️ 4.
 Experiment Set-up

-We plan to evaluate our multi-agent temporal planning framework on **S&P 500 stocks (2018-2024)**, incorporating historical trading data, reports data, and other relevant financial data.
+We plan to evaluate our multi-agent temporal planning framework on **S&P 500 stocks (2018-2024)**, incorporating historical trading data, reports data, and other relevant financial data, and also **real-time financial data** from alphavantage.
 Our focus will be on three major market sectors.

 All experiments will utilize publicly available data from sources like: